ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Settings are stored in the SPIFFS space from the Arduino Nano ESP32

 ### ~ = change display mode per minute or hour
-~ will start the changing display mode option. ~1 wil change the dislay mode every minute and ~2 every hour.our 0 is off.
+~ will start the changing display mode option. ~ or ~1 will change the dislay mode every minute and ~2 every hour. ~ or ~0 turns the option off.
 This is convenient for testing and demonstrations.